 Hollow body guitars are used more with classic music, jazz and produce a more acoustic type sound.

-The bodies produce a louder volume when not amplified then a solid body.
+The bodies produce a louder volume when not amplified.
 However, there can be feedback issues when amplified loudly.

-The Hollow body sound is warm and produces plenty of bass and are different then solid body guitars.
-These are beneficial to beginners who may not want to amplify the guitar, the hollow body is a great starter platform as well.
+The Hollow body sound is warm and produces plenty of bass.
+These are beneficial to beginners who may not want to amplify the guitar.
+The hollow body is a great starter platform as well.

-Sustain from the hollow body will be less then that of the solid or semi hollow body guitars but depending on what you are playing that can be overlooked.
+Sustain from the hollow body will be less then that of the solid or semi hollow guitars but depending on what you are playing, that can be overlooked.

 Body Wood Types